As an Amazon Associate, I earn from qualifying purchases.

 Do not stir just simmer on low and allow the flavor of peppers to develop.

-Add garam masala and chopped coriander with stalks and simmer another 10 minutes.
+Add garam masala and chopped coriander with stalks and simmer for another 10 minutes.

 Garnish with coriander leaves.